 - If you have found garbage on the beach, take some time to collect and leave the destination better than when you arrived 😉.

 Summer: The best time to enjoy a beach party and sunbathe.
-During this period you’ll find more people, especially at New Year, when all the hotels are full and the luau with bonfire is practically guaranteed.
+During this period you’ll find more people, especially for New Year’s Eve holiday, when all the hotels are full and the luau with bonfire is practically guaranteed.

 Low season: If you prefer a little more tranquility, bet on visiting Praia do Bonete in October, November, March or April.